tmabraham/tmabraham/README.md

 ### Hi there 👋

-I am a 19-year-old 5th-year Biomedical Engineering Ph.D. candidate at the University of California, Davis.
-I work in the Levenson Lab focusing on applying deep learning for image enhancement of slide-free microscopy imaging applied to pathology.
-I also work part-time at [Stability AI](https://stability.ai) and the CEO of [MedARC](https://medarc.ai).
+I am a 20-year-old recent PhD graduate and medical AI researcher.
+During my Ph.D., I  worked in the Levenson Lab focusing on applying deep learning for image enhancement of slide-free microscopy imaging applied to pathology.

+I currently work part-time at [Stability AI](https://stability.ai) and am the CEO of [MedARC](https://medarc.ai).

 Find more information about me:
 - Twitter: [@iScienceLuvr](https://twitter.com/iScienceLuvr)